About Severn

 Economy & Demographics

 Severn's local economy is a mix of diverse industries, anchored by a agricultural sector and a thriving small business community.
 The city's fertile farmlands and vineyards contribute significantly to the regional agricultural output, with many family-owned operations specializing in crops, livestock, and wine production.
-Severn is home to a variety of small retail establishments, professional service providers, and artisanal enterprises that cater to the needs of People.
+Severn is home to a variety of small retail establishments, professional service providers, and artisanal enterprises that cater to the needs of residents.

 Major employers in the area include the Gloucester County School District, local healthcare facilities, and several light manufacturing and distribution companies, providing a range of employment opportunities for the community.